Co-Presidents: Scott Breuninger, University of South Dakota; and Sharon Smith, South Dakota State University

 Geremy Carnes is Assistant Professor of English at Lindenwood University in St. Charles, Missouri.
 He has published essays on the religious contexts of Restoration drama, the eighteenth century novel, and the heroic verse epistle tradition.
 His book, The Papist Represented: Literature and the English Catholic Community, 1688-1791 (University of Delaware Press) examines eighteenth-century literary works which strive to represent English Catholics sympathetically as the nation adjusted to the permanent minority status of the Catholic community.

-Member-at-Large: Susan Spencer, University of Central Oklahoma
+Members-at-Large: Kit Kincade, Indiana State University; Susan Spencer, University of Central Oklahoma